FcDreamer/FcDreamer.github.io/projects/hftc/index.md

    caption: About Fear, 2013
    subcaption: Acrylic and ink on paper
    dim: 48 X 33 cm
- - image_path: /img/hftc/2013_10IS.jpg
+ - image_path: /img/hftc/2013_11IS.jpg
    caption: A Not-so-Perfect Act of Creation, 2013
    subcaption: Wood, film and acrylic
    dim: 17 X 24 X 7 cm
- - image_path: /img/hftc/2013_11IS.jpg
+ - image_path: /img/hftc/2013_12IS.jpg
    caption: A Not-so-Perfect Act of Creation, 2013
    subcaption: side view
    dim: 17 X 24 X 7 cm

 ---

 Exploring the vast theme of fear, and through the famous procrastination, I have arrived to muse about time, the now and the process itself of creation.
-I Consider the process, or actually, the voyage through the creative process as the sought after outcome.
-The actual final result of the art itself (the “Art artefact”), is just a remnant of the process, a certain point in time in which I have frozen the process and presented the one artefact as the summery of that period.
+I Consider the process, or actually, the voyage through the creative process, as the sought after outcome.
+The final result of the art itself (the 'Art artefact'), is just a remnant of the process, a certain point in time in which I have frozen the process and presented the one artefact as the summery of that period.